Legal development

 Transitional Offers

-In preparation for implementation of the new regime, since 2 September 2024, any new applications for a direct connection to the transmission system have been receiving a so-called "Transitional Offer".
+In preparation for implementation of the new regime, since 2 September 2024, any new applications for a direct connection to the transmission system received a so-called "Transitional Offer".
 These Transitional Offers have been similar in nature to the "Gate 1" offers being introduced as part of the connections reforms (see below).
 In particular, Transitional Offers have only included an indicative connection date and an indicative connection location.
-As the application will not have been studied, no reinforcement works will be included or associated securities required.
+As the application will not have been studied, no reinforcement works have been included or associated securities required.

-The Transitional Offers process was not applied to BEGA, BELLA1 or modification applications.
+The Transitional Offers process was not applied to BEGA, BELLA or modification applications.

 The application "pause"